 I love talking about life, learning, and leadership in any context.

-Join me for the Books Applied Podcast
+Listen to the Books Applied Podcast

 Think: part high-level summary, heavy on the application discussion.
 It’s a great way to hit the highlights on all those books that live in a giant pile on your bedside table and get insights on them from super smart, engaging guests.